 It takes at least one festival to ring in fall.
 And nobody does a fall fest like Pittsburgh.
 If you fail to find the perfect apple at any of the U-Picks, head up north to the annual Franklin Apple Fest for a Honeycrisp the size of a baby or Hickory Apple Festival for all that and a pancake breakfast (with plenty of apple butter).
-If you want variety, head to Seven Springs any weekend in October for an Autumnfest weekend of beer, pumpkins, or chocolate and chili.
-Once you’re so full of fall treats you feel half dead, saunter to the South Side for Pittsburgh Zombie Fest (and Zombie Walk on Carson Street).
+If you want variety, head to Seven Springs any weekend in October for an Autumnfest weekend of beer, more beer, chili, and a kids Halloween fest.
+Once you’re so full of fall treats you feel half dead, saunter to Mr. Smalls in Millvale for Pittsburgh Zombie Fest.

 You can actually rack up the miles just by walking corn mazes this fall (if you don’t cheat).
 Get active and get lost in the Giant Living Maze of Schramm Farms in Jeannette, a tricky one at Shenot Farm in Wexford, a big (four-acre) and little (two-acre) at Simmons Farm in McMurray, or the epic and intricate tradition of Gearhard Farms Annual Corn Maze in Murrysville.
 Challenge your friends – loser carries the pumpkins.

 This time of year is perfect for running – crisp mornings and no humidity to speak of.
 That means when you cross the finish line, it won’t feel like you’re burning alive.
 Well, maybe some heartburn if you’re running the Donut Dash, a two-mile run separated by the epic cramming of half a dozen donuts.
 Oh, and don’t forget that fall means the Penguins are back (-to-back), run to Mario at the finish line at the Pittsburgh Penguins 6.6k.
 And once you’ve conditioned for the season, take on the EQT Pittsburgh 10 Miler in November.